Andrzej Wajda: Career after 1990

 Wajda followed it with Sweet Rush (2009) with Krystyna Janda as a main character.
 It is partly based upon a short Jarosław Iwaszkiewicz novel.
 The film is dedicated to Edward Kłosiński, Janda's husband, a cinematographer and a long-time Wajda friend and co-worker who died of cancer the same year.
 For this film Wajda was awarded by Alfred Bauer Prize at the 2009 Berlin International Film Festival.
 He received the Prix FIPRESCI during the 2009 European Film Awards.
 Walesa.
 Man of Hope (Wałęsa.
 Człowiek z nadziei), Wajda's biography of Lech Wałęsa, based on a script by Janusz Głowacki and starring Robert Więckiewicz in the title role, had its world premiere at the 2013 Venice International Film Festival.
 His last film was the 2016 Afterimage (Powidoki), starring Bogusław Linda as Polish avant-garde painter Władysław Strzemiński.

 Wajda founded The Japanese Centre of Art and Technology in Kraków in 1994.
 In 2002, he founded and led his own film school with Polish filmmaker Wojciech Marczewski.
 Students of Wajda School take part in different film courses led by famous European film makers.

-Personal life and death
+Personal life

 Wajda was married four times.
 His third wife was actress Beata Tyszkiewicz with whom he had a daughter, Karolina (born 1967).
 His fourth wife was the theatre costume designer and actress Krystyna Zachwatowicz.

 In September 2009, Wajda called for the release of director Roman Polanski after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 Wajda died in Warsaw on 9 October 2016 at the age of 90 from pulmonary failure.
 He was buried at Salwator Cemetery in Kraków.